ai-inclusive/build-your-data-science-portfolio/README.md

 - Where to develop your project
 - Explore the Dataset
 - README tips
-- Share your projects on the social media (LinkedIn, Medium, Dev.to…)
+- Share your projects the social media (LinkedIn, Medium, Dev.to…)